2025-ilaria/project-/llm-prompts.md

 ## 3️⃣ Missing information: cultural events hosted by Teatro Massimo

-This prompt uses a **few-shot technique** by providing Chat GPT and Gemini with examples of other cultural institutions and the types of events they host.
+The prompt we wrote uses a **few-shot technique** by providing Chat GPT and Gemini with examples of other cultural institutions and the types of events they host.
 By showing these examples, the AI can better understand the expected answer format and the scope of information desired.
 The prompt clearly asks for a detailed and comprehensive list of events at the Teatro Massimo, including operas, concerts, ballet, and festivals, allowing the model to generate a structured and relevant response.

 ### [ChatGPT](https://chat.openai.com/)